html-to-text/node-html-to-text/README.md

 # node-html-to-text

-A simple converter that parses HTML and returns beautiful text.
+An advanced converter that parses HTML and returns beautiful text.
 It was mainly designed to transform HTML E-Mail templates to a text representation.
 So it is currently optimized for table layouts.

 ### Features: